johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-07-25-azure-devops-api-pull-requests-merge-set-autocomplete/index.md

 tags: [typescript, azure devops, node.js]
 image: ./title-image.png
 hide_table_of_contents: false
-description: 'How to have merge a pull request in Azure DevOps or set it to autocomplete using the Azure DevOps Client for Node.js.'
+description: 'How to merge a pull request in Azure DevOps or set it to autocomplete using the Azure DevOps API Client for Node.js.'
 ---

 Have you ever wanted to merge a pull request in Azure DevOps using the Azure DevOps API?
 Or set a pull request to autocomplete, so it automatically merges when all policies are satisfied?
 If so, you're in the right place.
 In this post, I'll show you how to do just that using the Azure DevOps Client for Node.js.